glynawe/Vanilla/vanilla.md

     ConstDefinition = "const" NAME "=" Constant ";".

-A Constant is an expression that is evaluated by the compiler.
-The declared length of an array is example of an expression that must be constant.
+A *constant* is an expression that is evaluated by the compiler.
+The declared length of an array is an example of an expression that must be constant.
 The only names allowed in a constant expression are the names of other constants and calls to standard functions.

 A ConstDefinition names a constant.
 A named constant may be described more than once, but the additional definitions must evaluate to the same value.